JacobPaxton/data_science_notes/ds_notes.md

 - - m[0:1, 0:1] of 3x3 array ----- returns columns 0 and 1 from row 0 and 1, preserves formatting
 - - m[:,1] of 3x3 array ----- returns column 1 from all rows

+## Pandas
+- Another excellent staple of the Python science community
+- Built on Numpy and Matplotlib
+- Dataframes (df) are extremely powerful data representation tools
+- - df.attribute is easily modified
+- - 2D array with labeled axes (labeled rows, labeled columns), array is a NumPy array
+- Series Methods v Series Attributes: Series Attributes return valuable information about the Series object (series.dtype, series.size, series.shape), they do not perform calculations or require parentheses.
+Series Methods perform calculations or operations on a copy of a series and return the copy (series.head(n=5), series.tail(n=5), series.value_counts())
+- - dtype: Python type str is Pandas dtype object (object = str or mixed, int64 is int, float64 is float, bool is bool, datetime64 is datetime...)
+- Vectorized Operations: Call default Python methods on Pandas Series, for example: series_name.str.capitalize() will capitalize all values in the series.
+- Method Chaining: using multiple methods at once - ex: series_name[str.method()].str.method()
+### Pandas tools
+- df['column_name'].head(10) ----- returns rows 0 to 9 of the column (this avoids issues with spaces in column names or reserved words as column names)
+- df.first_name.head(10) ----- also returns rows 0 to 9 of the column (may have issues with column names, be careful!)
+- pd.Series(list_name) ----- creates a column (first index 0) of row-separated values from list_name
+- pd.Series(dict_name) ----- creates label column and value column for dict_name keys and values, respectfully
+- series.size ----- returns length of series
+- df.index returns list of indices for dataframe, df.values returns list of values
+- df.sample(num) ----- returns a random sample of num amount of values
+- series.astype(object) ----- returns a copy of a series with its dtype changed to object
+- series.value_counts(normalize=False, sort=True, ascending=False, bins=None, dropna=True)
+- series_or_df.describe() ----- summary statistics of a series or dataframe
+- - for series type object: row count, unique values, most frequent value, how many times most frequent value occurs
+- - for series type int64: count_uniques, mean, std, min, 25%, 50%, 75%, max
+- (bool_mask).any() ----- returns True if any bool_mask value is True
+- (bool_mask).all() ----- returns True if all bool_mask values are True, otherwise return False
+- series_name[boolean_mask] ----- returns values of series_name that return True in boolean mask
+- series.apply(function) ----- applies function to each element in the series, function can be user-defined, built-in, lambda, etc
+- series_name.isin(series_name_2) ----- returns array of bool values where series_name is in series_name_2
+- - series_name[series_name.isin(series_name)] ----- uses bool array as boolean mask
+- dict_series["key1":"key2"] ----- returns rows between and including "key1" and "key2"
+- dict_series[["key1", "key5", "key9"]] ----- return rows with index "key1", "key5", "key9"

 ## JupyterNB
 ### Basic usage